List of Bangladesh Premier League centuries

 Mohammad Ashraful, Shahriar Nafees and Faf du Plessis are the only players to score a century while captaining their team.
 Ashraful was the captain of Dhaka Gladiators side while Nafees was the captain of Khulna Royal Bengal and Faf du Plessis captaining Comilla Victorians.

-2019 BPL, also known as BPL6 has seen the most number of centuries.
-Six centuries had been scored on that season.
+2025 BPL, also known as BPL11 has seen the most number of centuries till now.
+Eight centuries have been scored on this season so far.
 While 2015 and 2016 has the lowest number of centuries with one each.